nextgis/docs_ngqgis/source/easyquery.rst

 ------------

 To install or update this plugin, you need to find it in the menu Plugins ‣ Manage and install plugins.
-Enter part or all of its name in the Search bar (см. :numref:`setup-en`).
+Enter part or all of its name in the Search bar (see :numref:`setup-en`).

 .. figure:: _static/nextgis_easyquery/setup-en.png
    :name: setup-en